Fact: U.S. and Israeli intelligence assess that Iran is not developing a nuclear weapon.

 Instead, the U.S. intelligence community is concerned that Iran is engaged in a strategy of “nuclear hedging” — developing the capabilities that would be necessary to build a nuclear weapon IF such a political decision were made.

-- Director of National Intelligence James Clapper: “We assess Iran is keeping open the option to develop nuclear weapons, in part by developing various nuclear capabilities that better position it to produce such weapons, should it choose to do so.
-We do not know, however, if Iran will eventually decide to build nuclear weapons.” – Congressional testimony (February 16, 2012)
+- Director of National Intelligence James Clapper: “We assess Iran is developing nuclear capabilities to enhance its security, prestige, and regional influence and give it the ability to develop nuclear weapons, should a decision be made to do so.
+We do not know if Iran will eventually decide to build nuclear weapons.” – Congressional testimony (March 12, 2013)

 According to multiple credible media reports, Israeli intelligence agencies agree with the U.S. intelligence community that Iran has not decided to develop nuclear weapons.